GuillaumeGomez/rust-fmod/README.md

 ##Short example

-Here is a short example, take the first program's argument and read it.
+Here is a short example on how to create a file and to play it :

 ```Rust
 #![feature(globs)]